 16. Ferrara – Emilia-Romagna, Northern Italy

 Come here for the Este Castle (Castello Estense).
 Stay for the beautiful architecture, the defensive walls embracing the city, and Italy’s largest hot-air balloons’ event.

-Ferrara is beautiful and has so much to offer to the discerning traveller eager to learn more about Italy’s medieval history and art.
-Ruled by the House of Este in the 14th and 15th centuries, the city boasts several splendid palaces, a Romanesque cathedral with a fabulous facade, and 9 km of ancient defensive walls which are (alongside those of Lucca in Tuscany) the best preserved Renaissance walls in Italy.
+Ferrara is beautiful and has so much to offer to the discerning traveller eager to learn more about Italy’s medieval and Renaissance history and art.
+Ruled by the House of Este in the 14th and 15th centuries, the city boasts several splendid palaces, a Romanesque cathedral with a fabulous facade, and 9 km of defensive walls which are (alongside those of Lucca in Tuscany) the best preserved Renaissance walls in Italy.
 Ferrara’s historical centre is a UNESCO World Heritage site.

 Some of the main sights here are:

 - Castello Estense – an iconic medieval brick building surrounded by a moat in Ferrara’s heart.

 - Cathedral of San Giorgio with a gorgeous lace-like facade.
 Its construction started at the beginning of the 12th century.

 - Palazzo dei Diamanti – the seat of the National Gallery.

 - University of Ferrara with its Botanical Garden – Copernicus being one of its most notable students.